LafColITS/moodle-local_temporary_enrolments/README.md

 #### observers.php

-Functions that respond to role assignments and unassignments, and perform module functions as necessary.
+Functions that respond to role assignments and unassignments, and perform plugin functions as necessary.

 ### db